-We begin this journey most of a lifetime ago, in the year that pop music was both invented and subsequently ceased to exist.
-Alongside the greatest fashion in history, I’m sporting a Commodore VIC-20…
+We begin this journey most of a lifetime ago, in the year that cinema was defined and pop music was both invented and subsequently ceased to exist, when, alongside the greatest fashion in history, I’m sporting a Commodore VIC-20…

 Pinball Wizard from Terminal Software was released on the VIC-20 in 1983, but I’m not entirely sure when I picked it up; I’m going to say that my mum finally relented and let me spend the exhorbitant amount of £8 in the fledgling game section in Woolworths, Bedford, sometime in early 1984.